The Task 5 Initiative

 • Phase 4.
 Assess System Change: In an ongoing effort to ensure

 continuous evaluation and improvement, SRTR will review feedback and systematically assess the effectiveness of any changes to metrics.
 SRTR will convene stakeholders again in 2025 to assess the effectiveness of the changes.
-Going forward, SRTR will begin a three-year cycle to engage stakeholders, implement recommendations, and evaluate the effectiveness of any changes.
+Going forward, SRTR will begin a 3-year cycle to engage stakeholders, implement recommendations, and evaluate the effectiveness of any changes.

 The following staff lead SRTR's Task 5 efforts and work with the Steering Committee to ensure the project's success: